Ever felt like you’ve got a million things pulling you in different directions, but you can’t quite pin down where you should focus?

 What Are the Six Areas of Interest

 Think of the six areas as the main lenses through which most adults view their world.
-They’re not rigid categories; they’re flexible buckets you can shape to fit your own life Worth keeping that in mind..
+They’re not rigid categories; they’re flexible buckets you can shape to fit your own life And that's really what it comes down to..

 1. Career & Professional Growth